ded-ared/tech-writer/eos-settings.md

 | 3     | 8 GB     | linux-swap  |             | swap      |
 | 4     | All      | btrfs       | /home       |           |

-⚠️ Choose ROOT and SWAP size as well as file system for ROOT and HOME in accordance with your demands.
+⚠️ Choose ROOT and SWAP size as well as the file system for ROOT and HOME in accordance with your demands.

 ---